CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 folders located in the themes directory will automatically be listed in the **Form Theme** select list.

-The last option in the Layout 7 Stle options is Top Space this is the amount of space above the panel and will affect both panel styles.
+The last option listed under Layout and Style is Top Space this is the amount of space above the panel and will affect both panel styles.
 The top space is measure in % so just enter a number, 15 is the default and works well in most situations. *[Figure 23b]*